-We use our in house tester (aka The Gardener) as a taste guinea pig, and he gives us valuable feedback to our dishes.
+Our in house tester (aka Louise's Husband) is used as a taste guinea pig, and he gives us valuable feedback to our dishes.
 We also sometimes take our creations out into the world and force feed our colleagues, our neighbors and our friends and beg for critiques.
-We then approve & any that have passed the muster then get photographed and we write up the recipe and accompanying notes, the ones that fail get sent back to the kitchen for re-think.
+Any that have passed the muster then get photographed and we write up the recipe and accompanying notes, the ones that fail get sent back to the kitchen for re-think.

 This means we have a selection of recipes pretty much nearly ready to go at any one time, however it also means that sometimes we can't decide which one to go up first.
 Usually this is decided by the weather, season or by what we have just posted or needs to be posted soon (we like to mix up what we give to you)

 However, this time we had two equally delicious recipes, and both had a valid argument to be posted first, and so- I took the debate to Instagram stories and created a (not terribly scientific) poll between this recipe, and a delicious Chocolate & Pistachio Tart.

 Guys- we REALLY thought the tart would win.

 We were wrong.
 So very wrong.

 75% of you wanted this Vegan Caesar salad with chickpea croutons recipe! - I mean.
 WOW.

 75% of YOU, our readers want SALAD?
 Not chocolate?